- If benefits do not outweigh harm of continued opioid therapy, clinicians should optimize other, non-opioid therapies

 When abrupt opioid discontinuation becomes part of the plan...

 LUCEMYRA is the first and only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal to facilitate abrupt opioid discontinuation in adults.1 Learn more

 Consider non-opioid treatment to help relieve withdrawal symptoms and facilitate abrupt opioid discontinuation

 The AAPM recommends that clinicians frequently evaluate the benefits and harm of continued opioid therapy2

-- Physical dependence to opioids can occur after only 5 days of use3
+- Physical opioid dependence can occur after only 5 days of use3

 - After 1 month of opioid use, 30% of patients still use opioids 1 year later3

 - May prevent a large percentage of patients from completing discontinuation4

 - May be confused by patients with their original pain symptoms5